SAP/luigi/docs/navigation-parameters-reference.md

 ## Profile

-The profile section is a drop-down list available in the top navigation bar.
-Luigi configuration leverages the option to override the logout item content and/or add links to Luigi navigation nodes to the profile section.
-It just requires to add the `profile` property to the **navigation** object with any of these properties, all of them being optional:
+The profile section is a configurable drop-down list available in the top navigation bar.
+Within the configuration, you can override the logout item content and/or add links to Luigi navigation nodes.
+To do so, add the **profile** property to the **navigation** object using the following optional properties:

 - **logout** overrides the content of the logout item.
   - **label** overrides the text for the logout item.
 The default value is "Sign Out".